-Loans, such as loans from credit institutions, are recognised initially at the proceeds received net of transaction expenses incurred.
+Loans are recognised initially at the proceeds received net of transaction expenses incurred.
 Subsequently, the loans are measured at amortised cost; the difference between the proceeds and the nominal value is recognised as an interest expense in the income statement over the loan period.